 We’re only human – and we recruit other humans.
 Strive to make your Quality Assurance interviews more productive by incorporating the questions above.
 And trust your judgement.
 If you don’t, who else will?

-Do you have other Quality Assurance questions that you have found equally effective when recruiting?
+Do you have other Quality Assurance interview questions that you have found equally effective when recruiting?
 Share in the comments section below.

 Join 60,000+ Subscribers